PeterHolmqvist/love-riding/README.md

 started with the file directory, also created a .js since I going to be using a menu with some js function that have used earlier for some private projects.
+I added some metadata to the documents and linked them together.
+A favicon, or a "tab image", was added that I got from favicon.com.
+Even some description, keywords and author was added.
+The rest was already in the code institute template.